-“However, times have changed as we have come to find the dire circumstances that results from internalizing mental health concerns, not just from a psychological perspective but in terms of a person’s physical health as well.
+“However, times have changed as we have come to find the dire circumstances that result from internalizing mental health concerns, not just from a psychological perspective but in terms of a person’s physical health as well.
 We may have chemical or genetic predispositions to a mental illness, but internalization of life stressors leads the illness to manifest or worsen.”

-Breznay adds that most people deal with some form of psychological stress and talking to someone has shown to relieve this stress.
+Breznay adds that most people deal with some form of psychological stress and talking to someone has been shown to relieve this stress.

-“The best part of counseling, is you are talking to someone without direct connection to such stressors, and can process objective, realistic solutions with you.”
+“The best part of counseling is you are talking to someone without direct connection to such stressors and can process objective, realistic solutions with you.”

 Breznay notes that mental health concerns can impact all demographics and there are frequently clues that emerge to signal issues may be at hand.

-“Mental health concerns can stem at any age, though onset of chronic mental health concerns are more frequent when a person is in their late teens and early 20s.
+“Mental health concerns can stem at any age, though the onset of chronic mental health concerns are more frequent when a person is in their late teens and early 20s.